Azure/azure-sdk/docs/java/design.md

 ## Versioning

-> The API for specifying a specific service version is not yet defined.
-This section will change as it becomes more concrete.

-There are two versions that developers must be concerned with.
-Release versioning is the version of the library.
-The Azure service API that the library calls also has a version.
-This section details how consumers can request a specific Azure service API when working with the library.
+{% include requirement/MUST id="java-versioning-backwards-compatibility" %} be 100% backwards compatible with older versions of the same package.

-{% include requirement/MUST id="java-versioning-latest-service-api" %} call the latest supported service API version by default.
+{% include requirement/MUST id="java-versioning-highest-api" %} call the highest supported service API version by default.

-{% include requirement/MUST id="java-versioning-select-service-api" %} allow the consumer to select a supported service API version when instantiating the service client.
+{% include requirement/MUST id="java-versioning-select-api-version" %} allow the consumer to explicitly select a supported service API version when instantiating the service client, by using the service client builder with a property called `serviceVersion`.
+The fixed-element enum type will be named specifically for the service, but as generally as possible.
+For example, `IdentityServiceVersion` for Identity.
+For a service with multiple sub-services, such as Storage, if the services all share a common versioning system, `StorageServiceVersion` would suffice.
+If they did not, it would be necessary to have separate `BlobServiceVersion`, `QueueServiceVersion`, and `FileServiceVersion` enums.

-Include `.serviceVersion(ServiceVersion version)` as part of the client builder API.  `ServiceVersion` should be an enumeration.
-The enumeration must have a `getLatest()` method that returns the latest service version.
-If a consumer doesn't specify a service version, the builder will call `ServiceVersion.getLatest()` to obtain the appropriate service version.
+{% include requirement/MUST id="java-versioning-enum-latest" %} offer a `getLatest()` method on the enum that returns the latest service version.
+If a consumer doesn't specify a service version, the builder will call `getLatest()` to obtain the appropriate service version.

+{% include requirement/MUST id="java-versioning-enum--value-naming" %} use the version naming used by the service itself in naming the version values in the enum.
+The standard approach takes the form `V<year>_<month>_<day>`, such as `V2019_05_09`.
+Being consistent with the service naming enables easier cross-referencing between service versions and the availability of features in the client library.

+{% include note.html content="Third-party reusable libraries shouldn't change behavior without an explicit decision by the developer.
+When developing libraries that are based on the Azure SDK, lock the library to a specific service version to avoid changes in behavior." %}

+{% include requirement/MUST id="java-versioning-new-package" %} introduce a new library (with new library names, new package names, and new type names) if you must do an API breaking change.

+Breaking changes should happen rarely, if ever.
+Register your intent to do a breaking change with [adparch].
+You'll need to have a discussion with the language architect before approval.

 {% include refs.md %}
 {% include_relative refs.md %}